TheJehoiada/ccli_auto/README.md

 # ccli_auto

 Automate reporting of song usage to CCLI.
-Drop your report files into the `Reports` folder and run the script—each song is resolved and submitted, with clear, per-song output.
+Each song is resolved and submitted, with clear, per-song output.

 ## Quick start

 1) Create your config
 - Copy `variables_example.py` to `variables.py`
 - Fill in `ccli_userame` and `ccli_password`
+- Fill in the correct folder paths.
+- Update browser location if not using Brave.

 2) Install dependencies
 ```
 pip install requests selenium
 ```

-3) Prepare your input
+3) Manual Mode
-- Preferred: Export a FreeShow JSON report and put it in `Reports/`.
+- Export FreeShow usage.
-- Alternative: Place an OpenSong `ActivityLog.xml` in `Reports/` (or keep your OpenSong folder configured for the legacy fallback).
+- Run python auto_ccli.py

-4) Run
+4) Automatic
 ```
-python auto_ccli.py
+Open Windows Task Scheduler and create a new task, and name it CCLI_Auto_Report
+Set the trigger to a weekly time.
+Set the action to start a program and link it to the ccli_weekly_report.cmd file.
+Have it start in its own folder

+When it runs, it will close FreeShow.
+Then it will copy all of the currently logged song usage to the chosen usage folder.
+Then it will run the auto_ccli.py script.
 ```

-On first run, a browser window may open so you can complete the login.
+On the first run, a browser window may open to complete the login.
 After that, the script reuses the saved cookies and anti-forgery token.

 ## What the script does